Model Checking Lower Bounds for Simple Graphs: Introduction

 Our results can be summarized as follows.
 First, a non-elementary lower bound for model checking FO logic on threshold graphs is shown.
 In a sense, this is a natural analogue of the lower bound for trees to the realm of clique-width, since threshold graphs are known to have the smallest possible clique-width.
 The proof is relatively simple and consists mostly of translating a similar lower bound given in \cite{FrickG04} for FO model checking on binary words.
 However, the main interest of this result is that as a corollary we show that the complexity of FO model checking is non-elementary for any graph class closed under disjoint union and complement.
 This explains why, though some of the recent meta-theorems work on complement-closed graph classes (e.g. neighborhood diversity, shrub-depth) and some work on union-closed graph classes (e.g. tree-depth), no such meta-theorem has been shown for a class that has both properties.

 Our second result is that model checking MSO logic on uncolored paths (or equivalently on unary strings) has a non-elementary parameter dependence.
-This is the most technically demanding of the results of this paper, and it is proved under the assumption EXP$\neq$NEXP.
-The proof consists of simulating the workings of a non-deterministic Turing machine via an MSO question on a path.
+This is the most technically demanding of the results of this paper, and it is proved under the assumption E$\neq$NE.
+The proof consists of simulating the workings of a non-deterministic Turing machine via an MSO formula on a path.
 Though the idea of simulating Turing machines has appeared before in similar contexts \cite{Kreutzer12}, because the graphs we have here are very restricted we face a number of significant new challenges.
 The main tool we use to overcome them, which may be of independent interest, is an MSO formula construction that compares the sizes of ordered sets while using an extremely small number of quantifiers.
 In the end, this result strengthens both non-elementary MSO lower bounds given in \cite{FrickG04} (for trees and for binary strings), modulo a slightly stronger complexity assumption.
 It also resolves the complexity of MSO model checking for max-leaf number, which was left open in \cite{Lampis12}.
-As an added corollary, we give an alternative, self-contained proof of a result from \cite{CourcelleMR00}, stating that MSO$_2$ model checking is not in XP for cliques unless EXP$=$NEXP.
+As an added corollary, we give an alternative, self-contained proof of a result from \cite{CourcelleMR00}, stating that MSO$_2$ model checking is not in XP for cliques unless E$=$NE.
+Furthermore, we extend these ideas to order-invariant MSO logic, a more powerful variant of MSO logic which has recently attracted interest (\cite{EickmeyerKK13,EngelmannKS12}).
+We show that in this case the added power is enough to make the parameter dependence non-elementary even in the most trivial possible class of graphs, namely the class of edgeless graphs.

 Finally, we study one of the recent positive results in this area by considering the problem of model-checking MSO logic on rooted colored trees of height $d$.
 This is an especially interesting problem, since the $(d+1)$-fold exponential algorithm of \cite{GajarskyH12} is the main tool used in the meta-theorems of both \cite{GajarskyH12} and \cite{GanianHNOMR12}.
-We show that, assuming the ETH, any algorithm needs at least $d+1$ levels of exponentiation, and therefore the algorithm of \cite{GajarskyH12} is essentially optimal.
+We show that, assuming the Exponential-Time Hypothesis (ETH), any algorithm needs at least $d+1$ levels of exponentiation, and therefore the algorithm of \cite{GajarskyH12} is essentially optimal.
 The main idea of the proof is to ``prune'' the trees constructed in the proof from \cite{FrickG04} and then use an appropriate number of labels to differentiate their leaves.